 Tracking in 2D images.
 Our work shares architectural similarities with 2D image-based tracking, for which approaches use a template of the object as input, typically identified as a bounding box in the first frame of the video.
 In contrast, we focus on single frame detection.
 Thus, we employ known viewpoints of the object acquired offline.
-Many of these tracking approaches propose to use an in-network cross-correlation operation (sometimes denoted as \star_d) between a template and an image in feature space [40, 5, 23].
+Many of these tracking approaches propose to use an in-network cross-correlation operation (sometimes denoted as $\star_d$ ) between a template and an image in feature space [40, 5, 23].
 Additionally, recent 6-DOF trackers achieve generic instance tracking using simple viewpoint renders from a 3D model [9, 24, 27].
 These methods are limited by the requirement of a previous temporal state in order to infer the current position.
 Our method takes inspiration from these two lines of work by first using the in-network cross-correlation and second, our experiments show that using renders is sufficient to locate a specific object instance from a single RGB image.

-Figure 2: Our proposed architecture.
+Figure 2: Our proposed architecture, shown during training.
 In stage 1, the network learns to localize an object solely from a set of templates.
 Object-specific features are learned by the "object attention" and "pose-specific" branches, and are subsequently correlated/subtracted with the generic features of the backbone network.
 In stage 2, the network leverages the learned representation to perform different tasks: binary segmentation, center and bounding box prediction.
-At test time, a single "global" template is randomly selected, while several "local" templates are combined.